After long night, Chinese sex toys see new dawn

 "It is a barometer of the entire society.
 With a more free society comes a more free attitude towards sex, and vice versa," he added.

 Lin said around 70 percent of his clients, mostly in their 20s and early 30s, were male.
-Most purchase items -- the favourite being a double vibrator -- for their girlfriends.
+Most purchase items -- the favorite being a double vibrator -- for their girlfriends.

 At Yamete Love Store, in a residential area of downtown Shanghai, customers can browse items ranging from inflatable dolls to sexy costumes amid low-key lighting as mellow music plays.
 Most of the items are imported from Japan and Sweden, and carry prices from $100 to $210.